andreasmarsh/andreasmarsh.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/sunset.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I am a third-year honors student at the University of Georgia studying Computer Science and have training and experience in both Java and C++ programming.